 A lightning detector gauges the distance and frequency of lightning strikes.
 Depending on purpose and technology, lightning detectors can vary dramatically in cost and complexity.
 They start with your ears and eyes (nature’s original lightning detector) and end with equipment used at airports which may cost in excess of $100,000.

-To help enhance safety at ball games, job sites and hiking trips, AcuRite offers reliable, affordable, personal handheld lighting detectors.
+To help enhance your lightning safety at ball games, job sites, and hiking trips, AcuRite offers reliable, affordable, personal handheld lighting detectors.
 A personal lightning detector works along the same principles as a radio.
 The difference is that a lightning detector “tunes in” to the specific electromagnetic pulse (EMP) given off by a lightning strike.
-Since AcuRite’s personal lightning detectors are also programmed with the ability to analyze various properties of the EMP’s, they can estimate the distance of the lighting strike.
+Since the AcuRite lightning detectors, like the one offered with the AcuRite Atlas, are also programmed with the ability to analyze various properties of the EMP’s, they can estimate the distance of the lighting strike.
 In addition, an adjustable filtering system will reject false lightning signals, from microwaves, electric motors and other misleading sources.
 Since the lightning detector also counts strikes once a lightning storm begins, the user has the ability to gauge the severity of the storm and (using the distance estimates) deduce if the storm is headed toward or away from the user.
 Battery operated and sized to clip onto a belt or backpack strap, AcuRite personal lightning detectors offer convenience and portability.

 What is a rain gauge?

 A rain gauge measures rainfall over a period of time.
 AcuRite offers two types of rain gauges; analog rain gauges, and digital rain gauges with self-emptying wireless rain collectors.
-Here is an overview:
+Here is an overview on the various ways to measure rain:

 Analog Rain Gauges: Incredibly simple, easy-to-use and economical, these devices collect raindrops during a storm and (via graduated lines) tell you how many inches of rain has fallen.
 Typically, analog